The last 12 months have seen some exciting Docker developments for game servers.

-Many game servers self-register with a master server list and report their IP address along with port automatically.
+Many game servers self-register with a controller server list and report their IP address along with port automatically.
 This allows clients to automatically locate and connect to game servers, however it assumes a simply architected network stack and is not compatible with the container paradigm.

 Through the use of network plugins, we can use advanced routing methods to make container IPs first class within the infrastructure.
 That would not only make dynamic routing much simpler but also give the added benefit of allowing an IP address to be attached to subsequent instances of a game server as it is migrated across the stack.
 This is critical as in many cases the server favoriting method used simply involves storing the IP and port from the connection info.